 How soon + see.
-How soon will we see results?
+Tell me, how soon will we see results?

 What + for.
-What are we waiting for?
+Ok, what are we waiting for?

-What + looking . what type or plant are we looking for?
+What + looking .
+Sir, what sort of plan are we looking for?

 Where + did.
-Where did we go wrong?
+People, where did we go wrong?

 How much + is.
-How much is this going to cost?
+Tell me, how much is this going to cost?